Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Denver has combined with its opponents to put up more than 44 points just one time this season.
+- Denver and its opponents have combined for 44 points or more just one time this year.

-- Las Vegas has combined with its opponents to score more than 44 points in two games this season.
+- Las Vegas and its opponents have combined to score more than 44 points in two games this season.

-- The two teams combine to average 43 points per game, one less than the over/under in this contest.
+- The two teams combine to score 43 points per game, one less than the over/under in this contest.

-- The 39.2 combined points per game that these two squads have allowed this season are 4.8 fewer than the 44 total in this contest.
+- These two squads combine to allow 39.2 points per game, 4.8 fewer than this contest's over/under.

-- The average total in Broncos games this season is 42.4, 1.6 points fewer than Sunday's over/under of 44.

-- The 48.0 PPG average total in Raiders games this season is 4.0 points more than this game's over/under.
+- The 44-point over/under for this game is 4.0 points below the 48.0 points per game average total in Raiders games this season.

 Broncos stats and trends